janscience/FishFinder/docs/usage.md

 1. Switch it on with the on/off switch.
 2. Find a fish.
 You may adjust the audio volume via the volume up/down button.
 3. Press the red record button to start a recording.
-During the recording the recording button blinks and on the display "REC" indicates the ongoing recording, the file name is displayed and the current duration of the recording in seconds.
+During the recording a blinking "REC" on the display indicates the ongoing recording, the file name and the current duration of the recording in seconds are displayed.
-4. To stop the recording press the record button (try to record at least for 10s).
+4. To stop the recording press the record button again (try to record at least for 10s).
 5. Press the green voice button to start recording a voice message.
-6. Press the voice button to stop the voice message.
+6. Press the voice button to stop recording the voice message.
 7. Find and record the next fish.
 8. Switch the fishfinder off via the on/off switch.